robsonfelix/notakey-windows-cp/docs/manual/source/includes/_index.md

 The logon UI will provide a status message, which reflects the status of the background service.

 The status will be re-checked every 10 seconds.
 Upon failure, the status check interval will become progressively larger (exponential backoff).

+If no status message is displayed, it can be assumed that everything is working as intended (i.e. it is the same as "Service Status: OK").

 ## Service Status: OK

 This message means that the background service is operational, and accessible, and that the specified API endpoint is valid and reachable.

 ## Service Status: health-check request timed out.
 Is the background service running?